southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Social security number

-Applicants from previous marriages may be required to provide additional documentation, such as a certified divorce decree or annulment certificate.
+Applicants from previous marriages may be required to provide additional written documentation, such as a certified divorce decree or annulment certificate.

 Step 3.
 Submit Application